-Syria: 100 killed as bomb hits evacuees
+Syria: 126 killed as bomb hits buses with evacuees, group says

 Abdul Rahman said he doesn't believe the Syrian regime is behind the attack.
 He said the regime kills scores of people daily using all types of weaponry and doesn't need to kill its own sympathizers.

-The evacuees had been allowed to leave their villages this week as part of a Shia-Sunni exchange agreement between the Syrian government and insurgents who have been fighting a civil war for six years.
+The evacuees had been allowed to leave their villages this week as part of a Shia-Sunni exchange agreement between Syria and insurgents who have been fighting a civil war for six years.

 As part of the deal, government forces are allowing thousands of rebels and civilians to leave two towns in southwest Syria: Madaya and Zabadani, according to the London-based Syrian Observatory for Human Rights.